 Then there’s Polari, a cant spoken by the gay community in England in the 19th and 20th centuries to protect themselves from persecution by law enforcement and society at large.
 In Polari, bona meant “good,” dolly meant “pretty” and drag meant “clothes,” which carried over to its modern use in reference to drag queens.
 You can learn more about some of history’s most interesting cants in this article.

-Using Language To Influence And Control
+Using A Secret Language To Influence And Control

 Americans love to read, watch and listen to stories about cults.
 Something about the secrecy and the power dynamic involved intrigues us — and perhaps frightens us.
 But a cult leader can only be successful if they know how to use language to influence, and often control, their followers.
 While this may simply mean speaking English in a persuasive and powerful way to brainwash followers, in some cases, it goes beyond that.